owulveryck/owulveryck.github.io/content/post/20201117-ontology-partii.md

 #### Declaration of the edge

-Using the same principle, we create a Edge structure that holds two nodes `From` and `To` as well as a term that defines the edge.
+Using the same principle, we create an Edge structure that holds two nodes `From` and `To` as well as a term that defines the edge.

 {{<highlight go>}}
 type Edge struct {